 - Increased search clickthrough rate (CTR) by 45%

-Why a holistic approach (SEO and PPC) is the best
+Why a holistic approach (SEM) is best

-For example, an organic SEO campaign can help boost your website’s rankings while also building trust with potential customers over time.
 On the other hand, a PPC campaign can help you get quick visibility into SERPs and also measure the success of different ad variations in real time.

 All you need is the right strategy to make your SEM campaign succeed.